Italy PM takes aim at migrants, austerity in maiden speech - Journal du Cameroun

-The leader of Italy’s new populist government vowed Tuesday to redistribute migrants in the EU and review EU sanctions against Russia, in his first policy speech to lawmakers since being sworn in.
+The leader of Italy’s new populist government called Tuesday for “obligatory” redistribution of asylum seekers around the EU and pledged to review sanctions against Russia, in his first policy speech to lawmakers since being sworn in.

-Giuseppe Conte addressed the Senate ahead of two parliamentary confidence votes expected to confirm his new cabinet, formed from a coalition of far-right and eurosceptic parties.
+Giuseppe Conte addressed the Senate ahead of two parliamentary approval votes expected to confirm his new cabinet, formed from a coalition of far-right and eurosceptic parties.

 A lawyer with little political and no government experience, Conte was nominated by far-right League leader Matteo Salvini and the head of the anti-establishment Five Star movement Luigi di Maio — both of whom are now his deputy prime ministers.